Key Points

 Span is a measure of variation in your data.
-Developed by GE, span was used when there were outliers or the distribution of the data was not normal.
-Let’s see how it’s calculated and used in lieu of the range.
+Developed by GE, the span was used when there were outliers or the data distribution was abnormal.
+Let’s see how it’s calculated and used instead of the range.

-In statistics, it is very important to describe the spread, variation or dispersion of your data.
+In statistics, it is essential to describe the spread, variation, or dispersion of your data.
 Excessive variation makes it harder for you to plan and manage your process.
-The three most common measures of variation are the range, standard deviation and variance.
+The three most common measures of variation are the range, standard deviation, and variance.
 The range is the measure most similar to span.

 The graph below shows the concept of span versus range.